cncf/tag-security/project-resources/templates/incident-response.md

 ### Identify the issue

 Triaging issues allows maintainers to focus resources on the most critically impacting problems.
-Potential security issues should be evaulated against the following information:
+Potential security issues should be evaluated against the following information:

 * Which component(s) of the project is impacted?